 Electricity generated in CHP plants is distributed and sold to NordPool and heat is distributed and sold directly to different customer segments from industrial businesses to housing associations as well to private houses.
-Fortum's aim is to develop sustainable energy solutions for cleaner cities, meeting the needs of local communities.
 New product such as district cooling has been launched in Estonian market.

 From the beginning of 2018 new products have been launched to industrial customers nearby Pärnu CHP plant.
 We are supplying customers with steam and electricity via direct line.
-Soon the city's first district cooling plant will start its production and provide sustainably produced cool from river energy to downtown business customers such as office buildings and supermarkets.
+District cooling for business customers in Pärnu downtown was launched in Mid-2019.

-Fortum has also Fortum Business Services in Estonia.
+Fortum has also Financial Services in Estonia.
 Financial Services' back office is located in Tallinn and provides accounting, reporting, payroll and tax services to more than 100 Fortum companies globally.
-Back office has 80 employees.
+Back office has 64 employees.